 Why the SMART Test for Learning Objectives Has Value

 The SMART test is a handy way to double-check your learning objective and make sure it’s got a better chance of being successful.
 It’s probably not as important as the ABCD test for learning objectives, but it’s a helpful addition to your learning-objective-writing quiver.

 If it’s good for learning objectives to be SMART, it helps to know what the letters in SMART stand for.

 So here it goes.

-- Relevant: The objective should be something the learner sees the value in learning.
+Relevant: The objective should be something the learner sees the value in learning.
 Don’t teach material that’s not important or won’t be used.
 Remember that your training should matter to your learners–review this list of adult learning principles to see the importance of this.
 And to make this more clear, if you’re creating job training, your learning objectives should teach workers to perform skills they’ll perform on the job after the training is complete.

 Using the SMART method is a great way to help you check your own work when you’re creating objectives.
 It keeps you focused on building a useful objective and works as a quick and easy “checklist” of sorts.
 If you haven’t used SMART in the past, try it the next time you’re writing objectives and see if it doesn’t help.

 Still curious?
 Check out our next post in this series, which explains the ABCD method for writing a 4-part learning objective, and definitely check out our recorded interview with learning researcher Dr. Patti Shank on Learning Objectives.